How to Prevent Basement Floods

 Patch Any Holes in Your Roof

 You might think that a roof isn’t going to affect your basement because they are on opposite ends.
 But all water flows downward and it is likely that it will end up in your basement with no way of getting out.
 Check your roof for weak spots, “heavy” spots, and existing holes.
 Again it is recommended to have a professional take a look if you suspect there may be issues.

 Weather Strip Windows and Doors

 You can easily avoid basement flooding by weather-stripping your windows and doors.
 This should be done on all of your windows and doors, not just those near the basement.
 Watch this video to see how to do this simple but effective anti-leak measure.

 Water heaters are only designed to last about 20 years.
 If you have one getting up there in age it might be time to either get a new one or at least get it examined for necessary repairs.
 Older water heaters tend to either leak or break entirely, which can flood your basement.
 Get your water heater looked at every few years to prevent this!

 Roof gutters are not something you can skip if you’re building a home.
 They are designed to redirect roof water to the ground and away from your home, so if you need some, do it!
 If you think it might be time to get them repaired, don’t hesitate!
 Some obvious signs of repair are cracks, stoppages, improper slopping, and sagging.

 Check Your Water Supply for Leaks/Cracks

 Your home’s water supply can be turned on and off on the outside of your home.
-Like a faucet or hose spigot, they can wear down and leak.
-Because it’s right next to your basement, or sometimes in the basement, it’s a danger zone if left untreated.
+Like a faucet or hose spigot, they can also wear down and leak.
+Because it’s often right next to your basement, or sometimes even in the basement, it can be a danger zone if left untreated.
 This is something a home inspector or plumber will be able to fix!

 Rapid Can Help